okimar42/Sentiment-Analysis/README.md

 - Comprehensive testing with Vitest, Jest, and React Testing Library
 - ESLint for code quality
 - date-fns for date manipulation
+- **Multi-theme system with persistent, context-based theme picker.**
+  - See `frontend/README.md` for details on adding/extending themes and usage.

 ## Prerequisites